The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Discussion

 \subsection{Limitations}

 Some limitations have to be taken into account with regard to the scenario, the personalization, and the interfaces used in the studies.
 First, the scenario of writing a postcard could be judged as being somewhat artificial and simple, and ideally, future studies should replicate the \aighostwriter{} in other writing tasks that require longer and more nuanced texts.
 However, previous studies have often used academic writing tasks (e.g., \cite{nylenna_authorship_2014,allen_how_2019}), where personalized writing might not be as relevant, and where the context may not generalize with regard to authorship -- given that in academic settings, there are practices and rules in place.
+In contrast to writing postcards in real life, the postcards were not sent to someone but published online.
+They also did not describe an actual trip the participants had made.
+This may have influenced how the participants decided on declaring authorship.
+Nonetheless, we assume that not sending the postcards actually increases the probability of declaring AI as an author because personal stakes are lower.

 Second, we did only personalize the generated texts for half of the participants in Study 1 and not at all for Study 2.
 Moreover, the number of prompt-completion pairs used for fine-tuning was lower than what is recommended by OpenAI\footnote{\url{https://platform.openai.com/docs/guides/fine-tuning}}.
 One could thus assert that true personalization might produce different results.
-However, we found no differences between true and pseudo-personalization in terms of the sense of ownership and declared authorship.
+However, we found no differences between true and placebo-personalization in terms of the sense of ownership and declared authorship.
 This suggests that the \aighostwriter{} does not depend on the quality of personalization but only on whether participants can relate to the text generated.
-Likewise, some of the participants were not fully satisfied with the level of personalization.
+Likewise, some participants were not fully satisfied with the level of personalization.
 Nevertheless, with the increase in the quality of personalization in AI-generated texts, the size of the \aighostwriter{} should further increase.
-Thus, we deem that the choice of pseudo-personalization does not limit our results but rather specifies that the existence of the effect is not tied to the quality of personalization.
+Thus, we deem that the choice of placebo-personalization does not limit our results but rather specifies that the existence of the effect is not tied to the quality of personalization.